SAP-archive/lbn-intelligent-insights-samples/README.md

 * [Predefined Stories](https://help.sap.com/viewer/2a5a897d953d44318834c982451a37f6/LBN/en-US/8811e0d5fcdf461597dd1a42cbdb3f38.html)

   The sample stories have been published as a standard business content.
-You're recommended to import the story from the content network in SAP Analytics Cloud.
+You're recommended to import the stories from the content network in SAP Analytics Cloud.

   The files in this repo are provided as a backup.
-To download, under *Releases*, select *Samples*, and download the story .tgz file that best matches the version of your SAP Analytics Cloud.
+To download, under *Releases*, select *Samples*, and download the .tgz files that best matches the version of your SAP Analytics Cloud.

 ## Requirements
 The samples will run if you have the following authorizations: